-Unlike other charters schools that slowly roll out their services over the course of several years, New Legacy's educational model required it to be ready to serve both high school parents and their children on day one.
-Douglas and her team quickly learned that the paperwork and bureaucracy involved in beginning a charter high school and an early childhood education program were daunting.
-Hundreds of hours were spent filling out the school's charter application while completing both the documentation and revenue procurement required to open the high school and the ECE program simultaneously.
-Despite the workload and difficulty, the team navigated these challenges under Douglas's guidance-though they each remember that there were a number of "speed bumps" along the way.
+Unlike other charters schools that slowly roll out their equitable treatment to its charter schools."27 Only five services over the course of several years, New Legacy's Colorado school districts with more than 3,000 students educational model required it to be ready to serve do not currently have exclusive chartering authority. both high school parents and their children on day one.
+Douglas and her team quickly learned that the However, even districts that retain their exclusive paperwork and bureaucracy involved in beginning a chartering authority can agree to allow charter schools authorized by CSI to operate in their district.
+Such charter high school and an early childhood education program were daunting.
+Hundreds of hours were was the case with New Legacy.
+The school submitted its application to both CSI and the Aurora Public spent filling out the school's charter application while completing both the documentation and revenue Schools Board of Education.
+Both boards approved the procurement required to open the high school and the application, and Douglas and her team had to make ECE program simultaneously.
+Despite the workload a decision about which authorizer to use.
+Douglas and difficulty, the team navigated these challenges characterizes her experience with the APS board as "positive," but the school ultimately decided to charter under Douglas's guidance-though they each remember that there were a number of "speed bumps" itself under CSI. along the way.

 New Legacy also faced an uncommon situation related to its charter: which charter school authorizer to partner with.
-In Colorado, public charter schools can be authorized by either a school district's board of education or by the Charter School Institute (CSI), which is the state's authorizing body.
-Most districts in Colorado retain exclusive chartering authority, which means that they and they alone have the authority to authorize charter schools within their geographic boundaries.
-Districts with fewer than 3,000 students are automatically granted exclusive chartering authority by the Colorado State Board of Education, and districts with more than 3,000 pupils are also granted such authority by the state board if they can demonstrate a "recent pattern of providing fair and equitable treatment to its charter schools."
-Only five Colorado school districts with more than 3,000 students do not currently have exclusive chartering authority.
+In Colorado, public charter schools can be authorized by either a school district's board of education or by the Charter School Institute (CSI), and districts with more than 3,000 pupils are also granted such authority by the state board if they can demonstrate a "recent pattern of providing fair and